 Yard signs and stickers that say your home is protected by a security system can be the first line of defense against potential burglars.
 Generally, burglars look for homes with an easy in and out, and security systems don’t allow for that.
-Signs advertising the ownership of a security system seem to be so effective, that some homeowners have taken to simply buying the yard signs and window decals that announce the presence of a system, without actually having one.
+If a security system isn’t in your budget you can still purchase yard signs and window decals that announce the presence of a system, without actually having one.
 But don’t think that just because you’ve placed security signs in your yard and stickers on the windows that your home is completely secure.
 Here, we take a look at the pros and cons of fake signage, and explore additional ways to secure your home.